Repository Data Modules Structure

 Understand on a conceptual level how the repository data modules are structured.

-Bloomreach Experience Manager uses a two-dimensional layout for defining repository data in your project.
-You should carefully consider which pieces of repository data of your project should go into which slot in that two-dimensional layout.
+You should carefully consider which pieces of repository data of your project should go into which slot in that three dimensional layout.

 On the first dimension, we separate definitions meant to affect all environments from definitions meant to be used in development environments only.
 Definitions for all environments go into the repository-data/application and repository-data/site modules, while definitions for development environments go into the repository-data/development and repository-data/site-development modules.
 Typically the content of the development repository data module depends on the application repository data module, such that you can use the application module without the development module, but you cannot use the development module without the application module.